-The authors would also like to thank Doug Smith (Temporary Researcher, BGS) for useful discussions around deriving the flux equation.
-This work is published with permission of the Executive Directors of BGS.
-This publication received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 653718 (ENOS project) and from the Natural Environmental Research Council under UKRI.
+Acknowledgements.
+The authors would also like to thank Doug Smith (temporary researcher, BGS) for useful discussions around deriving the flux equation.
+This work is published with permission of the executive directors of BGS.
+This publication received funding from the European Union's Horizon 2020 research and from the Natural Environmental Research Council under UKRI.